canonical/snappy-env/README.md

 - Converting snap options to environment variables based on a custom mapping
 - Taking path to env files as input, loaded before starting the applications

-The program is intended to be used by the Env Injector extension; the documentation for that is available [here](https://forum.snapcraft.io/t/the-env-injector-extension/41477).
+The program is intended to be used by the Env Injector Snapcraft extension; the documentation for that is available [here](https://forum.snapcraft.io/t/the-env-injector-extension/41477).

-There are currently two implementations for the extension.
+There are currently two implementations for the Snapcraft extension.
 The Rust implementation is considered more stable.

-The program can also be used without the extension.
-Refer to [snap/snapcraft.yaml](snap/snapcraft.yaml) for an example.
+To use snappy-env directly and without the Snapcraft extension; refer to [snap/snapcraft.yaml](snap/snapcraft.yaml) as an example.

-Testing and benchmarking scripts are under [tests](/tests).